#41831 [SC-Critical] Miscalculation of excess rewards via external token transfers leads to contract insolvency and incomplete withdrawals

 These external functions are responsible for transferring the approved excess tokens away from the StakeV2 contract.

-Because the reward distribution mechanism relies on the difference between the contract’s token balance and totalSupply
+Validity of the Issue: Because the reward distribution mechanism relies on the difference between the contract’s token balance and

-, and since an external call removes tokens (reducing the actual balance) without corresponding adjustments in totalSupply
+, and since an external call removes tokens (reducing the actual balance) without corresponding adjustments intotalSupply

 , there is a risk that users will be unable to withdraw the full amount they are entitled to.
 This misalignment can lead to a situation where the contract appears solvent on paper but lacks sufficient tokens to satisfy withdrawal requests, thereby locking user funds.